Nissan Fairlady Z432 (1970)

 Magazine: First, please tell us about the aim of development for this car.

-So, in relation to the fact that it is a high-performance sports car that can also be enjoyed for long-distance drives, we focused on how it can be used for a variety of purposes to meet a variety of tastes, and so we chose to offer two engines: the S20 engine from the R380 as a high-performance engine, and the six-cylinder L20 engine used in the Cedric as a passenger car-like engine.
+So, while positioning it as a high-performance sports car capable of long-distance touring, we placed emphasis on allowing it to be used for a variety purposes according to varying tastes.
+For that reason, we decided to offer two engines: the S20 from the R380 as the high-performance unit, and the six-cylinder engine from the Cedric for a more passenger-car-like specification.

-At the beginning of the planning, there was a great deal of uncertainty about the body, such as whether to make it an open-top or closed body, or whether to make it a two-seater or a four-seater.
-However, as expressways continue to develop, speeds will naturally increase and distances traveled will become longer.
-In this kind of era, convertibles are no longer necessarily comfortable to drive.
-In that sense, we thought about noise, airtightness, improved comfort including the effectiveness of heating and ventilation, and also safety in the event of a rollover, so we went for a closed body.
-As for the two-seater arrangement, we concluded from market research in the U.S. that two seats would be sufficient.
+At the beginning, there was a fair amount of uncertainty regarding the body configuration–whether it should be open or closed, and whether to make it a two-seater or four-seater.
+However, as expressways continue to develop, vehicle speeds will naturally rise and the distances traveled will grow longer.
+In such an environment, a convertible does not always offer the greatest comfort.
+Issues of noise, airtightness, and the effectiveness of heating and ventilation–in short, overall livability–become increasingly important.
+Rollover safety was also considered, and for these reasons we decided on a closed body.
+As for seating capacity, market research in the United States indicated that two seats would be sufficient.

-We currently have a production capacity of 2,000 units per month, of which we plan to export about 1,500 units and sell about 500 units domestically.
+At present, we have a production capacity of 2,000 units per month, of which approximately 1,500 are planned for export and 500 for the domestic market.

 Hirao: Will this be produced in parallel with the previous Fairlady?